Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

 ## Extending the containers

-We can never provide all software that is needed for every user.
+We can never provide all software that is needed for every user in our containers.
 But there are several mechanisms that can be used to extend the containers that we provide:

 ### Extending the container with `cotainr`